 This family-favorite attraction is actually one of Chicago’s most visited places in the entire city, so it’s definitely worth checking out if you haven’t been before.

-Stroll the pier and soak up the atmosphere for free, or spend a few bucks to ride the Navy Pier rides, (like the 150 foot tall Ferris Wheel), play a round of mini golf at ‘The Links’, or explore the Chicago Children’s Museum.
+Stroll the pier and soak up the atmosphere for free, ride the Navy Pier rides, (like the newly renovated Centennial Wheel), play a round of mini golf at ‘The Links’, or explore the Chicago Children’s Museum.

 Architecture River Cruise